tylerengalla/kickstarter_analysis_challenge/README.md

 First, we created a Pivot Table to get a breakout of Theater campaigns and broke them out by their outcome of either 'successful, failed, or canceled.'
 Then we organized and filtered them by what month they were launched in.

-In order to do this we need to convert the Unix epoch creation timestamp into a more readable format using the formula =(((J2/60)/60)/24)+DATE(1970,1,1).
+In order to do this we need to convert the Unix epoch creation timestamp into a more readable format using the formula

+=(((J2/60)/60)/24)+DATE(1970,1,1)

-J2 is the 'launched_at' column and the values consist of time stamps that look like this - '143493181.'
+* J2 is the 'launched_at' column and the values consist of time stamps that look like this - '143493181.'
 This is the number of seconds that have elapsed since January 1, 1970.
-So we divide this by seconds in a minute (60) and then divide it by the number of minutes in an hour (60), then divide by the hours in a day (24).
-Then add that result with +Date(1970,1,1) which is just adding the time elapsed from the start of the Unix timestamp.
+* We then divide this by seconds in a minute (60) and then divide it by the number of minutes in an hour (60), then divide by the hours in a day (24).
+* Next, we add that result with +Date(1970,1,1) which is just adding the time elapsed from the start of the Unix timestamp.

 Then we needed to group the 'Launch Dates' by month so we can see any trends and identify the best month to launch through a line graph.